SarahEDuehr/HeartRate_PowerBI_Dashboard/README.md

 ## The Line Chart:
 This chart shows my high, average and low heart rates.
 The fileds available to drill down into are: Month, Day, Am/PM, Hour, and Minute (in 10 minute buckets).

-Here are some images of the day/time levels, all these images are also in the pdf file.
+Here are some images of the day/time levels, all these images are also in the FitBit_Heart_Rate.pdf file.

 ![FitBit_Heart_Rate_Chart](FitBit_Heart_Rate_Chart.jpg)